Entropy, order and dimension

 Do life or evolution violate the second law of thermodynamics?

 Apart from exceptional ecosystems on the ocean floor that obtain their energy from geochemistry rather than from sunlight, all life on Earth depends on photosynthesis, and thus on the energy and entropy flux from the sun and out to space.
-Plants are (mainly) made of CO2, water and photons.
-Animals get our energy mainly from plants (or from animals who ate plants).
-Those input photons come from a star at high temperature, and so have low entropy.
-The waste heat is radiated at the temperature of the upper atmosphere, effectively about 255 K.
+Plants are (mainly) made from CO2, water and photons.
+Animals get our energy mainly from plants (or, for carnivores, from animals who ate plants).
+For the photosynthesis at the base of the biosphere, the input photons come from a star at high temperature, and so have low entropy.
+The waste heat is radiated at the temperature of the upper atmosphere, effectively about 255 K and out into inter-stellar space.

 description